Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/software-phase03.md

         `[LINKS TO PULL REQUESTS THAT YOU HAVE REVIEWED]`

     - For your own PR:

         - [ ] Go back to your own PR and correct your code according to reviewers feedback (comments)

         - [ ] After fixing all comments ask reviewers to approve your PR

-        - [ ] When the other team approved, ask your junior mentor to review your PR
+        - [ ] When the other team approved, ask your mentor to review your PR

-        - [ ] When you junior mentor approved, ask your senior mentor to review your PR
+        - [ ] When you junior mentor approved, ask your senior to review your PR

         - [ ] When they approved, you can merge your PR to master branch

     - For PR(s) you agreed to review:

         -   [ ] Ask PR owners to fix issues in their codes